nheek/lookatme/README.md

 ![LookAtMe front page](https://www.nheek.com/featured-projects/lookatme.png)

 LookAtMe is my first attempt at making a Socket.IO web application.
 It has given me a lot of new ways to think about how to make a code scalable.
-The real-time feature of LookAtMe will also build upon my future projects such real-time messaging applications and such.
+The real-time feature of LookAtMe will also build upon my future projects such as real-time messaging applications and so.

 ## Table of Contents